Grow your own Luffa Sponge

 Getting ready to harvest

-• Once fully dry, the luffa will have a hard crispy shell and when you shake the fruit you can hear the seeds rattling around in it
+• Once fully dry, the luffa will have a hard crispy golden brown shell and when you shake the fruit you can hear the seeds rattling around in it.

-• Peeling is the fun part and the reward of all your hard work!
+• Once you pick your ripe luffa off the vine you get to peel it!
+Peeling is the fun part and the reward of all your hard work.

-1. Simply gently make a dent in the top (there where it was attached to the vine) with your fingers and peel it off
+1. Simply gently make a dent in the bottom (there where it had the flower) with your fingers and peel it off

 2. Next you can now peel the skin off, some of it will come off as a whole, sometimes in little bits & stringy, just keep going

-6. Next up is washing your luffa sponge.
-I tend to rinse mine under a running tap first whilst squeezing out any excess juices
+4. Next up is washing your luffa sponge.
+I tend to rinse mine under a running tap first whilst squeezing out any excess juices, flesh and seeds

 Image